openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_sdio.rst

    -  48 bits with NO CRC
    -  136 bits

+-  Following events are supported:

--  Error output pin.
+      - Error event.
--  End of transfer output pin.
+      - End of transfer event.+

 -  Four error status for receive operation

    -  No error